Financial Educators Day

 FLEC subjects have a direct impact on the future financial security of our nation’s youth.
 Financial Literacy, Entrepreneurship & Career Education are directly related to young people’s ability to earn and manage their money; yet they are missing from most school curricula.

 The National Financial Educators Council has formed the FLEC alliance to promote financial literacy, entrepreneurship, and career education in schools.
-The FLEC Alliance provides resources for those who teach these subjects while raising awareness about the vital role such education has on the financial well-being of individuals and communities across the country.
+The FLEC Alliance provides resources for those who teach financial literacy while raising awareness about the vital role such education has on the financial well-being of individuals and communities across the country.

 Goals of the alliance are to make FLEC education a national priority and promote this agenda so future generations become financially prepared for life.